finnsson/pagerjs/README.md

       };
     }

-### Should match wildcard IDs if no other ID can match exactly
+## Match wildcard IDs if no other ID can match exactly

     <div data-bind="page: {id: 'admin'}"></div>
     <!-- The page below match anything except 'admin' -->
     <div data-bind="page: {id: '?'}"></div>

-### Should do deep navigation with wildcards
+## Deep navigation with wildcards

     <div data-bind="page: {id: 'start'}">
           <a href="#user/leela">Go to Leela</a>